-Students are eligible for graduation upon completion of all the University and School of Nursing program requirements.
+Students are eligible for graduation upon completion of all the University and Division of Nursing program requirements.
 All nursing students must earn a passing score on the comprehensive program examination before graduation.
-A minimum of 60 hours is required for graduation from the AASN program and 120 hours from the BSN program.
+A minimum of 60 credit hours is required for graduation from the AASN program and 120 credit hours from the BSN program.